Board elections - Spring 2020

 - Eighteen years of age or older

-- Must be able to use email and Internet for Board communications
+- Must be able to use email, Internet, and basic technologies for Board communications

 Below are the expectations for anyone running for a board position: